Dunsford

-Dunsford is a village in Devon, England, just inside the Dartmoor National Park.
+Dunsford is a village in Devon, England; it is located just inside the Dartmoor National Park.
+The hamlet of Butts is sited about one mile to the west; it generally considered to be part of the village, as is Reedy, which is a similar distance to the east.

+History

-The place-name 'Dunsford' is first attested in the Domesday Book of 1086, where it appears as Dunesforda, meaning 'Dunn's ford'.
+The place name is first attested in the Domesday Book of 1086, where it appears as Dunesforda, meaning 'Dunn's ford'.

 The village has a number of traditional thatched cottages; a primary school which has a swimming pool, climbing wall and sports field; one village shop and post office; a tea room and a public house.
 St Mary's Church, built between 1420 and 1455, is located in the village centre.